kristinbarton/ufs-arctic-workflow/README.md

 Generating only MOM6 Initial and Boundary Inputs
 ------------------------------------------------
-This will create only the ocean inputs that can be placed into an existing run directory (e.g., see [Accessing Existing Test Cases (Hera)](#accessing-existing-test-cases-hera))
+This will create only the ocean inputs that can be placed into an existing run directory (e.g., see [Accessing Existing Test Cases (Ursa)](#accessing-existing-test-cases-hera))
 1. Go to the `ocn` directory.
-2. Copy necessary MOM6 grid files into the `fix/` directory (on Hera: `/scratch4/BMC/ufs-artic/Kristin.Barton/files/ufs_arctic_development/ocn/fix`).
+2. Copy necessary MOM6 grid files into the `fix/` directory (on Ursa: `/scratch4/BMC/ufs-artic/Kristin.Barton/files/ufs_arctic_development/ocn/fix`).
 3. Check `run_init.sh` has the environment variables set.
 4. Run: `./run_init.sh`.
 5. Copy all `.nc` output files from `intercom/` to the `INPUT/` inside your model run directory.